Overview of Security Concepts and Architecture

 SAP Cloud Identity Services - Identity Authentication

-The Identity Authentication service defines the user base for (CAP) applications and services, and allows to control access.
-Customers can integrate their 3rd party or on-premise identity provider (IdP) and harden security by defining multifactor authentication or by narrowing client IP ranges.
-This service helps to introduce a strict separation between platform users (provider) and business users (subscribers), a requirement of CAP.
-It supports various authentication methods, including SAML 2.0 and OpenID Connect, and allows for the configuration of single sign-on access.
+The Identity Authentication service defines the user base for (CAP) applications and services, and allows you to control access.
+You can integrate your third-party or on-premise identity provider (IdP) and harden security by defining multifactor authentication or by narrowing client IP ranges.
+This service helps introduce a strict separation between platform users (provider) and business users (subscribers), a requirement of CAP.
+It supports various authentication methods, including SAML 2.0 and OpenID Connect, and allows you to configure single sign-on access.

 SAP Authorization and Trust Management Service

-The service lets customers manage user authorizations in technical roles at application level, which can be aggregated into business-level role collections for large-scale cloud scenarios.
-Obviously, developers must define application roles carefully as they form basic access rules to business data.
+The service allows customers to manage user authorizations in technical roles at the application level, which can be aggregated into business-level role collections for large-scale cloud scenarios.
+Developers must define application roles carefully as they form the basic access rules for business data.

 SAP BTP Connectivity